Microsoft-Web/WebCampTrainingKit/HOL/AspNetApiSpa/README.md

 Estimated time to complete this lab: **60 minutes**

 >**Note:** When you first start Visual Studio, you must select one of the predefined settings collections.
 Each predefined collection is designed to match a particular development style and determines window layouts, editor behavior, IntelliSense code snippets, and dialog box options.
 The procedures in this lab describe the actions necessary to accomplish a given task in Visual Studio when using the **General Development Settings** collection.
 If you choose a different settings collection for your development environment, there may be differences in the steps that you should take into account.

+>**Note:** ASP.NET Core 1.0 was previously called ASP.NET 5.
+The product rename occurred on January 19, 2016; additional details explaining why this was done are in [this blog post](http://www.hanselman.com/blog/ASPNET5IsDeadIntroducingASPNETCore10AndNETCore10.aspx) by Scott Hanselman with additional detail in [this post](https://blogs.msdn.microsoft.com/webdev/2016/02/01/an-update-on-asp-net-core-and-net-core/) on the Web Dev team blog.
+>This change will be reflected in the Visual Studio 2015 project templates in the RC2 release.
+Until then, you'll still see reference to "ASP.NET 5" in the Visual Studio dialogs, new project readme content, and home page content.

 <a name="Exercise1" />
 ### Exercise 1: Creating an API ###